B-Marshall218/cs-module-project-algorithms/moving_zeroes/README.md

 Expected output: 3
 Expected output array state: [3, 1, -2, 0, 0]
 ```
+Do a insertion sort and compare the two items, higher number
+will always go left.

 ```
 Sample input: [4, 2, 1, 5]